xtofuub/mailsploit/README.md

 ```

 4. **Access the web interface**
-   Open your browser and go to `http://localhost:5000`
+   Open your browser and navigate to `http://localhost:5000`

 ---
 ## 📁 Project Structure

 ```